Rate Limits

 Handling Rate Limits

-To correctly address rate limits, you are required to implement a retry mechanism.
+To correctly address rate limits, you must implement a retry mechanism.

 When an “HTTP 429 too many requests” response code is returned, the subsequent request should be delayed for the seconds detailed in the “Retry-after” response header.